EetmeeCondast/StudentCondast/README.md

 &nbsp;&nbsp;student-nl_NL.po

 Internationalization:
 Only works with WordPress >= 4.6.1. .po files must be compiled into .mo files.
-Resulting .mo files must be added to /wp-content/languages/ directory.
+Resulting .mo files must be added to /wp-content/languages/plugins/ directory.
+If needed: in wp-config.php: define ('WPLANG', 'nl_NL');